jaspereb/Retinanet-Tutorial/README.md

 There are 3 foldes in the Pascal VOC format, JPEGImages, Annotations (which has .xml files) and ImageSets/Main (which has .txt files listing the data).

 ## Making JPEGImages
 I will be starting from a folder of JPEG images extracted randomly from a video stream.
-The first step is to cull them down to a manageable number (15 for us).
+The first step is to cull them down to a manageable number (15 for our simple demonstration).
 When selecting images to add to the dataset we are looking for ones which are diverse, clear, easy to label and not blurry or obscured.

+Make the data directory
+`mkdir ~/RetinanetTutorial/Data`

-Select 15 of the images and copy these into a new directory called `~/RetinanetTutorial/Data`.
+Select 15 of the images in `~/RetinanetTutorial/Raw_Data` and copy these into the data directory called `~/RetinanetTutorial/Data`.

 The names will all be out of order, and while it's not actually neccessary I like to batch rename them at this point which can save a lot of time in future if you need to combine datasets.
 Do this using the thunar tool.